-Whereas outsourcing was once a means of cutting costs, today it's done to access new skills in areas like artificial intelligence or reassign legacy work so in-house engineers can focus on new technologies.
-That often involves collaborating with technology startups, which can create culture clashes.
-The tech industry is accustomed to perfecting systems over time based on usage data, but for transport equipment makers, problems in the field can threaten more than their reputations and customer relationships.
-Yet, the two types of engineers need to work together, which will require more alignment between engineering processes, signoff procedures, and validation requirements, among other things.
+Outsourcing has transformed from a means of reducing costs to one that enables access to new skills in areas such as artificial intelligence, so that in-house engineers can focus on new technologies.
+This involves collaborating with tech startups.
+The technology industry is used to refining systems over time based on usage data, but for transportation equipment manufacturers, issues in the field can threaten more than reputation and customer relationships.

+However, the two types of engineers must work together, which will require more alignment between engineering processes, approval procedures, and validation requirements, among other things.

-Already, major companies leverage ecosystems - essentially teams of in-house and outsourced engineers from multiple companies working together - in half of their programs, according to an Oliver Wyman survey.
-But many transportation companies said in survey interviews that they had problems finding the right ecosystem for software development.
-Among the biggest hurdles for most organizations are maintaining control over design methodologies, the lack of standardized IT systems, and mitigation of the potential for cyberattack when working with third-party vendors.
+Companies can use ecosystems made up of internal and outsourced engineering teams from multiple companies working together, but there can be problems in finding the right ecosystem for software development, maintaining control over design methodologies, lack of standardized IT systems, and mitigating attack potential cyber when working with third party providers.